 In order to work in a nurse educator role, you must have some experience working in a clinical setting and then continue your education at the graduate level.
 The most common degree program for this type of just is a Master of Science in Nursing Education.

 Medical research is incalculably important to the entire healthcare industry.
 Nursing research is especially critical because evidence-based care is the core of the entire field.
 As a nurse researcher, you’re a nurse but also a scientist.
-You could find yourself working for a hospital, pharmaceutical lab, clinic, or a research facility.
+You could find yourself working for a hospital, pharmaceutical lab, clinic, or research facility.
 Most nurse researchers do have experience in bedside nursing; however, this job is carried out almost completely behind the scenes.
 According to PayScale, the average salary of a nurse researcher is $81,500.

 Depending on where you work, you could be involved in research on how to improve the practice of nursing, how to improve patient outcomes among certain demographics, and many other topics related to nursing, patient care, and nurse education.
-You would be responsible for helping to design and conduct studies, analyzing data, and creating reports based on the conclusions from that data.
+You would be responsible for helping to design and conduct studies, analyze data, and create reports based on the conclusions from that data.
 In order to work as a nurse researcher, you will need an advanced degree in nursing such as an MSN or DNP.
 You could even have a PhD in Nursing if you wanted to devote your entire career to research.
 The master’s program you select should be one that is research-intensive rather than practice focused and you’ll want to select the thesis option if you’re given the choice.

 Advocacy is a huge part of the nursing career.
 It is the responsibility of every nurse to help advocate for their patients and there is even a direct care position in hospitals known as a Nurse Advocate or Patient Advocate.
 If that is something that you are very passionate about but want to expand beyond a patient care role, you can pursue a career in health policy as a nurse.
 Nurses have been involved in advocating for change in the field since the inception of nursing as a profession and as the needs of the people they serve continue to evolve, that has become even more important.